What are the must-have insurances for homeowners in Germany? What type of damages do they cover? Are they worth it after all? Learn more in this post.

 - a reduction in value for damaged but still fully usable items.

-Use the table below to calculate house content insurance quote
+Use the table below to calculate your house content insurance quote

 Your home is your place to relax.
 A comprehensive insurance for homeowners in Germany can protect your home against theft, fire, lawsuits, weather damage and other covered losses.
 So, when you let your guard down, make sure you have a cover that provides protection when you need it most.